Glossary of Formal Languages and Compilation

 Compiler correctness

 property stating that compilation preserves meaning.
-Formally: the Morris diagram commutes.
+Formally: Morris’s diagram commutes.

 → See L11